Easter basket ideas for all ages: DIY decorations, gifts and more

 For instance:

-• An Easter Snoopy® itty bitty®.
+• A Peanuts® Zip-Along Snoopy Easter egg plush.
 They might say they’re past the age of loving stuffies, but if it’s tiny enough, it qualifies as “cute” instead of “kid stuff.”

 • Vinyl decals for their water bottle.
 Or their school binder.
 Or their locker.
 Basically anywhere they want to display their thoughts on life, of which they have many.

-• A notecard and sticker set to show friends some love.
+• A postcard and sticker set to show friends some love.
 We all know friends make the teen years easier.
 This will help them express gratitude and support in a totally chill way.

 • The DIY pom-pom keychain below.
 You might be surprised at how sentimental they’ll get over something handmade.
 Put it in their basket and see where it ends up over time.

-• A fresh-smelling, sunshine-y candle.
-It’s hard to feel angsty when your room smells like lemonade.
+• A sweet-smelling candle.
+It’s hard to feel angsty when your room smells like cake.

 • This sweet, simple Easter card.
-No babyish cartoon bunny.
-No fuzzy chicks.
 Just a little message with a bit of shine to let them know they’re loved—at Easter and always.

 DIY Pom-Pom Keychain